msb2kml/Msb2Kml/README.md

 of the device that the installation of applications from other sources than Google Play is permitted.

-It should work on Android versions from Jelly Bean (4.1) to Nougat (7.0).
+It should work on Android versions from Jelly Bean (4.1) to Oreo (8.0).

 # Installation
 The application could be compiled with AndroidStudio from the files